 How to Bake Guinness Cake

-Start with the not-too-hard but mind-numbing work: cherries, peel, and walnuts have to be chopped, as will other dried fruits if you add them.
+Start with the not-too-hard but time-consuming work: cherries, peel, and walnuts have to be chopped, as will other dried fruits if you add them.
 The good news is that you do not have to achieve a very fine powder, a rough chop will do.
-Take your sultanas and raisins as a guideline.
-Then let the bake begin:
+Take your sultanas and raisins as a guideline for the final size of pieces you are trying to achieve.
+Once the ingredients are chopped to about the same size, let the baking begin:

 - The first step in the actual baking process is to cream butter and sugar together, the end result should be light and fluffy.
 Add a pinch of salt if you use unsalted butter.